 Coava Coffee Roasters

-I was first exposed to Coava Coffee during an epic camping trip to the Wallowas, when my cousin generously brewed coffee for the group.
+I was first exposed to Coava Coffee during an epic camping trip to the Wallowaswhen my cousin generously brewed coffee for the group.

-I was take aback by the robust flavors extracted from the coffee using basic camping equipment.
+I was take aback by the hearty flavors extracted from the coffee using basic camping equipment.
 I knew instantly I had to go straight to the source and buy a bag for my house immediately.

 What ensued was nothing short of a love affair — this is quite possibly the best coffee in Portland.
 But don’t just take my word for it, it’s inevitable that you’ll find Coava beans being served at cafes all over the city.